 History of bilateral relations

-A descendent of Swiss immigrants, the Christian Democrat Eduardo Frei, was elected President in 1964 and a son of the same name also served in this office from 1994 to 2000.
+A descendent of Swiss immigrants, Christian Democrat Eduardo Frei was elected president in 1964, and his son (with the same name) also served as president from 1994 to 2000.

-Switzerland opened an Honorary Consulate in Valparaiso in 1851, and another in the capital Santiago in 1918.
-The latter was upgraded in 1923 to a Consulate General; in 1944, to a Legation; and in 1957, to an Embassy.
-The Swiss school in Chile has existed since 1939.
+Switzerland opened an honorary consulate in Valparaiso in 1851 and another in the capital Santiago in 1918.
+The latter was upgraded in 1923 to a consulate general, in 1944 to a legation and in 1957 to an embassy.

-Chile was a popular destination for migrants from Switzerland in the 19th century.
-Swiss merchants settled in the port city of Valparaiso, while farmers and artisans moved further south.
+Chile was a popular destination for emigrants from Switzerland in the 19th century.
+Swiss merchants settled in the port city of Valparaiso, while farmers and artisans settled further south.